ShahbazCoder1/Robotics/README.md

-# Robotics
+# Roboticsn Projects
-Here I will be sharing my new and existing Robotics projects that are made on my "roboattic Lab" YouTube channel
+I will be showcasing all my new and existing Robotics projects from my "roboattic Lab" YouTube channel here.

+## How to make?
+Go to my YouTube Channel [roboattic Lab](https://www.youtube.com/@roboatticLab) to learn the making of these Robotics Projects.